devdanlevy2/AccountsPlay/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README is an introduction to the accountsPlay app.
+The purpose of this is to play around with some of the ideas that I will use to create a personal finance app for the economically challenged couple.

-Things you may want to cover:
+Basics:

-* Ruby version
+* Ruby version -ruby 2.4.1p111

 * System dependencies